 With acute mountain sickness, within 6 to 10 hours of traveling to over 8,000 feet you may have:

 Sometimes people mistake these symptoms for a hangover, migraine Migraines A migraine isn't just a bad headache.
 A migraine is a particular kind of bad headache.
 The pain can be on one or both sides of your head.
-You may feel sick to your stomach, throw up, and be... read more , extreme tiredness, or a viral infection.
+You may feel sick to your stomach, throw up,... read more , extreme tiredness, or a viral infection.

 HACE causes brain swelling that can cause:

 If not treated quickly, HACE can cause seizures, coma, and death.